The Best and Worst States for Health Care

 Health outcomes, including indicators such as rates of disease and risk factors like obesity and smoking, preventable deaths and infant mortality.
 These measures help answer the question: How healthy are the people who live here?

-Cost, including factors like how much the state spends on health care and the average cost of private health insurance.
-These measures help answer the question: How expensive is health care in this state?
+Cost, including factors like how much the state spends on health care, the average cost of private health insurance, and the return on health care quality per 1% of state GDP spent.
+These measures help answer the questions: How expensive is health care in this state, and how effectively is state spending translating into quality care?

 Access, including data on the number of primary care providers and hospital beds available, how many people are uninsured and how many people needed care but had difficulty getting it.
-These indicators help answer the question: How easy is it to get the health care you need in this state?
+These indicators help answer the question: How easy is getting the health care you need in this state?

-Within these three categories, we broke down the best and the worst states across a wide range of health care outcome, cost and access data points.
-Below is a summary of those findings, along with the best and worst states for each data point.
+Within these three categories, we broke down the best and the worst states across various health care outcome, cost and access data points.
+Below is a summary of those findings and the best and worst states for each data point.

 Deep Blue States Across the US Have the Healthiest Residents